MAICEI at Bristol

 - Students who have a good high school attendance record.

 School districts interested in becoming partners with the Bristol MAICEI should contact the coordinator or program director.
 Once schools have signed a partnership agreement, districts can refer students who meet the eligibility criteria by helping students complete the Bristol Community College MAICEI Application.
 Students are accepted in both the fall and spring semesters.

 School districts that have partnered with Bristol MAICEI include Dighton-Rehoboth, Fall River, North Attleboro, Old Rochester, Somerset-Berkley, Swansea, and Westport.

 The Partnership Leadership Team is comprised of representatives from the partnering school districts, key personnel from the college administration and teaching faculty, college alumni, representatives from the Department of Developmental Services, parent representatives, and the MAICEI program director and coordinator.
 The team meets five times a year and plays a key role in the implementation and oversight of the initiative.

 Interested students (and families) can contact their special education teacher or the school district’s director of special education.
-Students wanting to learn about the courses Bristol Community College offers are encouraged to go to the college website www.bristolcc.edu.
+Students wanting to learn about the courses Bristol Community College offers can view our degree and certificate categories here.
 Students and their families are always welcome to call or email the coordinator or program director for more information.
 Information sessions are held throughout the year for prospective students and their families.

 Application forms for the MAICEI initiative are distributed in late January (for the fall semester) and in November (for the spring semester).
 Students who have applied will be required to participate in an interview with the MAICEI coordinator and program director.
 Once accepted the student will then meet with their college advisor to register for classes.